 Every Thursday, we'll be releasing new episodes of Let's Talk Monsters, where Director Brad Norris and Curator Erik Miller sit down to discuss the creation of this play, why we're attracted to horror, and nerding out about classic genre films and art.
 Each week will be a different topic, offering insight into the world of Frankenstein.

 Welcome to FrankenShow!
 The Galleries at CCBC and curator Erik Miller put out a call for entries that are inspired by the play created by the CCBC Theater department.
 There are several cash prizes for works chosen by Erik Miller, all of which will be announced on Dec.
-10th during our live stream event.
+17th at 6pm during our live stream event.

 Please enjoy these works and vote for your favorite piece!
 The work with the most votes will receive the grand prize of $400.
 To vote for your favorite piece, just click the thumbs-up button to the right of the artwork's info to cast your vote.
 Please share with your friends and family to help your favorite piece win!